-Investors are getting worried about Trump
+Wall Street is getting worried about Trump

 Before the election, many analysts predicted a decline for U.S. stocks if Trump won.
 Citi analysts specifically forecast an immediate 3% to 5% drop in U.S. stocks.
 Macroeconomic Advisers predicted an 8% drop.

 But when he did win, U.S. stocks took off on a "Trump rally."
 The S&P climbed about 7% between election day and his Jan.
 20 inauguration.
-The Dow climbed nearly 10% to reach 20,000 for the first time in history in the five days after he took office.
+The Dow climbed nearly 10% between the election and Jan.
+25 to reach 20,000 for the first time in history.

 But that rally has essentially stalled in the weeks since then.